British Columbia and Ontario invite candidates in most recent Provincial Nomination draws

 British Columbia and Ontario have issued invitations to apply to candidates through their Provincial Nomination Programs this week.

-Although provincial nomination is not in itself the same as a permanent residence, it can act as the first step towards gaining permanent residence from Immigration, Refugees and Citizenship Canada (IRCC).
+Although provincial nomination is not in itself the same as a permanent residence, it can act as a starting point toward gaining permanent residence status from Immigration, Refugees and Citizenship Canada (IRCC).

 Most Canadian provinces and territories (with the exception of Quebec and Nunavut) operate their own Provincial Nomination Programs.
 Through these programs, interested candidates may be invited to apply for a provincial nomination.